Concepts¶

 4. Ownership¶

-On every reconcile, before touching an existing destination, the controller checks:
+On every reconcile, before touching an existing destination, the controller checks the annotation.
+The three outcomes:

 | Destination state | Behavior |